VoIP calls and TLS security

 if you use a self-signed certificate (not certified by any authority) on your SIP Server, necessarily on the client side you must use its

-; so free but difficult to deploy on the client side.
+calist.pem; so free but difficult to deploy on the client side.

 If you want to go down this road here you can find my guide.
 You can also find the procedure here and here on Kamailio's site):if you use a certificate trusted by a guarantor authority recognized by the client then client-side should not need to load the

-; so easy to deploy on the client side but expensive.
+calist.pem; so easy to deploy on the client side but expensive.

 If you want to go down this road you have to buy a certificate and then put it in your Kamailio installation following the same procedure describe for self-signed certificates.

-There is, however, an alternative that is free, automatable, easy to use and requires no client-side configuration: Let’s Encrypt
+There is, however, an alternative that is free, automatable, easy to use and requires no client-side configuration: Let’s Encrypt.

 I wrote this article and created this github repo to take a step forward from Fred's excellent article https://www.fredposner.com/1836/kamailio-tls-and-letsencrypt/.

-, which unfortunately is no longer supported) and how to configure the certificate in kamailio.
+Fred explains how to install Let's Encrypt and create a certificate (using letsencrypt-auto, which unfortunately is no longer supported) and how to configure the certificate in kamailio.

-I want to go one step further and explain how to have a recipe
+I want to go one step further and explain how to have a recipe and a ready-to-use docker-compose that allows you to:

 pre-configure the TLS certificate for your domain